Quick Start

 Core Package Example

-Here's how to create a reactive counter using createStore
+Here's how to create a reactive counter using createStore from the core package:

 import { createStore } from '@quantajs/core';